Wish you hadn't said that? Facebook messages can now be unsent

-Whether you're using the dedicated Messenger app on iOS or Android or the browser-based version on desktop, from today users will be able to delete a message from a regular conversation or group chat within 10 minutes of sending it.
+Whether you're using the dedicated Messenger app on iOS or Android or the browser-based version on desktop, are now able to delete a message from a regular conversation or group chat within 10 minutes of sending it.

 On mobile devices, you can access the feature by tapping on a message in the app, which will now show a new 'remove' menu item.
 Selecting the latter will then display two further options: ‘remove for you’ and ‘remove for everyone’.
 On desktop, users will need to click on the three dots next to a message and hit ‘remove’, after which you’ll get the same two options.